 Are you an independent contractor or an employee?

-You work for Virtual Bee as an independent contractor.
+You work for The Smart Crowd as an independent contractor.
 Therefore, it will be your responsibility to keep track of your payments for tax purposes as they will not send you a W-2.

-I have had an account with Virtual Bee for over a year.
-I was excited to get in because I enjoy data entry, but I have yet to make enough money to get paid.
+I was able to get accepted by this company a few years ago when they were known as Key For Cash.
+I was excited to get in because I enjoy data entry.
 At the time I started, I was also doing a lot of freelance writing which paid considerably more so it just made sense for me to spend most of my time on that.
-However, I’ve been known to log into Virtual Bee here and there and do some keying just because it’s fun and one day I probably will accumulate enough to actually get a payment from them.
+However, I would often log into Virtual Bee here and there and do some keying just because it’s fun.

 WAHM.com has an entire sub-forum devoted to Virtual Bee that stays pretty active.
 This is a good place to go read real user experiences and find out if anything new happens with the company.
 Work Place Like Home does not have a sub-forum for Virtual Bee, but people do discuss them pretty frequently on the transcription, coding, and data entry forum.
 You must be a registered member to view that forum, but registration is free.

-If you want to go ahead and test for Virtual Bee, you can begin the sign up process here.
+If you want to go ahead and test for The Smart Crowd/Virtual Bee, you can begin the sign up process here.
 Good luck, and please comment below if you have experience with the company you would like to share.